drogue-iot/drogue-device/README.md

 See the [documentation](https://book.drogue.io/drogue-device/dev/index.html) for more about the architecture, how to write device drivers, and for some examples.

-Got to our [homepage](https://www.drogue.io) to learn more about the Drogue IoT project.
+Go to our [homepage](https://www.drogue.io) to learn more about the Drogue IoT project.

 ## What are Actors?